Public

 Computers & Printing

-The Law Library has three public-use kiosks located on the main level.
+The Law Library has two public-use kiosks located on the main level.
 Log on to the public computers using the password: Law.library2023.
 This is also attached to the computer keyboard.

 Back to Top